Stratio/cassandra-lucene-index/doc/documentation.rst

 -  **excluded\_data\_centers**: The comma-separated list of the data centers to be excluded.
 The index will be created on this data centers but all the write operations will be silently ignored.
+-  **partitioner**: The optional index `partitioner <#partitioners>`__.
+Index partitioning is useful to speed up some searches to the detriment of others, depending on the implementation.
+It is also useful to overcome the Lucene's hard limit of 2147483519 documents per index.
 -  **schema**: see below

 .. code-block:: sql